Brevard’s Chapel Vision

-Although structurally sound and in remarkably good condition for a building constructed in the 1870s, Brevard’s Chapel requires careful restoration to preserve its historic fabric and ensure its future use.
-The dramatic vaulted ceilings, walls, and floors—crafted from original heartpine woodwork—remain intact, but require artisan restoration.
+Our team of historic preservation specialists were joined by structural engineers from the State Historic Preservation Office during an in-depth inspection that determined the church is structurally sound and in remarkably good condition for a building constructed in the 1870s.
+Though, Brevard’s Chapel still requires careful restoration to preserve its historic fabric and ensure its future use.
+The dramatic vaulted ceilings, walls, and floors—crafted from original heartpine tongue and groove woodwork—remain intact, but require artisan restoration.
 In addition, many late 20th-century improvements now need replacement.

 Restoration and Rehabilitation